meliodas0n/sys_arch/README.md

       and Google Cloud impact system architecture.

   ##### Books:
-    "Designing Data-Intensive Applications" by Martin Kleppmann: This book covers the architectural patterns of modern systems, focusing on databases, distributed systems, and scalability.
+    "Designing Data-Intensive Applications" -- Martin Kleppmann
+          -> This book covers the architectural patterns of modern systems, focusing on databases, distributed systems, and scalability.
-    "Software Architecture in Practice" by Len Bass, Paul Clements, and Rick Kazman: This book covers the principles and practices needed to design and implement software architectures in large systems.
+    "Software Architecture in Practice" -- Len Bass, Paul Clements, and Rick Kazman -> This book covers the principles and practices needed to design and implement software architectures in large systems.

 ### 3. Advanced Topics